lydiaauch/software-dev-2016/13/README.txt

-The purpose of this project was to combine the separate parts of a game of Evolution into one main program, implement Action choice for the silly player strategy and convert the internal protocol for the Player/Dealer communication into into a JSON protocol.
+The porpoise of this assignment is to extend our game of Evolution from a local player/dealer interaction to a remote server/client interaction.
 ________________________________________________________________________________

+xserver: Starts an Evolution game server listening on port 10001
+xclient: Starts an Evolution client running the Silly player strategy.
 xgui:    test harness for the display method.
 Takes a Dealer to display the
          contents of.
 xstep:   test harness for the step1 method.
 Takes a Configuration.
 xstep4:  test harness for the step4 method.
 Takes a list of Action4's.  main:
 	 test harness for a full game of Evolution.
 Takes in a number of players to run the game with.

-actions.py: Classes representing the choice of how to use cards. convert.py: methods to convert between json and python objects convert_tests.py: unit tests for convert.py methods dealer.py: the data representation for an Evolution game and the api to
+actions.py: Classes representing the choice of how to use cards. actions_tests.py: unit tests for the actions classes. choice.py: Class for representing a dealer -> player choice request. convert.py: methods to convert between json and python objects convert_tests.py: unit tests for convert.py methods dealer.py: the data representation for an Evolution game and the api to
                   progress through it.
-dealer_tests.py: unit tests for the dealer object. feeding.py: Class representing the feeding choice for a Player. globals.py: global variables for Evolution player.py: the player strategy interface with the next_feeding method. player_tests.py: unit tests for a Player object player_state.py: the data representation of the player
+dealer_tests.py: unit tests for the dealer object. display.py: Functions for drawing an Evolution game. feeding.py: Class representing the feeding choice for a Player. globals.py: global variables for Evolution helpers.py: Misc helper functions. helpers_tests.py: unit test for helper functions. player.py: the player strategy interface with the next_feeding method. player_tests.py: unit tests for a Player object player_state.py: the data representation of the player
+player_state_tests: Tests for the PlayerState.
+proxy_dealer: Proxy to communicate from the player to the server via TCP.
-player_state_tests: Tests for the PlayerState. species.py: the data representation of a species species_tests.py: unit tests for a species object test_utils.py: Test utilities for comparing game objects.
+proxy_player: Proxy to communicate from the dealer to the player via TCP. species.py: the data representation of a species species_tests.py: unit tests for a species object test_utils.py: Test utilities for comparing game objects.